csc-training/csc-env-eff/part-2/installing/binary.md

    TaxonKit is a statically linked binary, so it has no library dependencies and runs on Roihu as-is.

+   ☝🏻 This exercise uses the CPU login node (`roihu-cpu`, x86_64).
+On the GPU login node (`roihu-gpu`, aarch64) download the `linux_arm64` asset instead — a binary for one architecture will not run on the other.

 4. Download the release (a `.tar.gz`, not a `.zip`):

    ```bash